ccasanovas/termux-utils/README.md

 7- enjoy and happy hacking! \

 # Usage notes
 This repo is for educational or professional purposes.
-Any other use of these tools will be tried and, perhaps, punished by the applicable law of your country.
+Any other use of these tools will be judge and eventually punished punished by the law according to its country.